antzGames/OpenVAT-for-Godot/README.md

 - Ability to restart the non-looping animation tracks for individual instances.
 - All the `MultiMeshInstance3D` features such as a unique transform (scale, rotation, and position) per instance.
 - Works on all renderers, and on HTML builds.
+- Visual Shader support so you can also freely apply your own shader logic while still having VAT animations.

 ## Limitations